Eugene Grace: Career

 After graduating from Lehigh University, Grace was offered a professional baseball contract from the Boston Braves, which he turned down to work as a crane operator for Bethlehem Steel.

 Grace led the company through World War I, tripling the company's steel output over the course of the war.
 By 1929, through several acquisitions, the company operated nine major steel plants.
 He is quoted as saying "Gentlemen, we are going to make a lot of money." when informed of the outbreak of World War II in 1939.
 He was right, as Bethlehem Steel quickly became one of the major steel suppliers of the war, as well as constructing many ships for the United States Navy.
 The company constructed 1,127 ships for the U.S. military during the war years.
-In 1941, he received the second highest salary and compensation package in the U.S., $522,637.
+In 1941, he received the second highest salary and compensation package in the U.S., $522,637, equal to $ today.
 During his career, Grace earned a reputation for strident anti-unionism.

-After World War I, Grace led the company to retool for peace time, and they changed focus to building bridges, including the Verrazano-Narrows Bridge, and skyscrapers.
+After World War I, Grace led the company to retool for peace time, and they changed focus to building bridges, including the Verrazzano–Narrows Bridge, and skyscrapers.
 Grace was generous with the money he earned, and donated much to Lehigh University and the city of Bethlehem.
 He retired from the company in 1957.